utelle/apsw-sqlite3mc/README.rst

 can't check keys are correct until the first access, and the database is populated.
 You shouldn't set or change keys while in a transaction.
-In order to ensure files are populated, and the keys and cipher configuration provided are correct, use the following method.
+In order to ensure files are populated, and the keys and cipher configuration provided are correct, use the following method with example usage shown at the end.

 .. code-block:: python

-    import time

     import apsw

     def apply_encryption(db, **kwargs):
-        """Call with keyword arguments for key or heykey, and optional cipher configuration"""
+        """You must include an argument for keying, and optional cipher configurations"""

         if db.in_transaction:
             raise Exception("Won't update encryption while in a transaction")